happy-lark/Hackathon/README.md

 - 3rd Place at USC Conference Hackathon (July 2026)

 ## ⭐Summary
-- PersonaLAB is an AI-powered image optimization service that anaylzes user photos based on a target persona and provides feedback
+- PersonaLAB is an AI-powered image optimization service that analyzes user photos based on a target persona and provides feedback
 - Offers personalized image editing capablities

 ## 🛠️Tech Stack